Black Uhuru: History

 Despite this success, Rose left the group in 1984 to resume his solo career after falling out with Simpson, and was replaced by Junior Reid.
 They signed to RAS Records and moved in a different direction with the album Brutal and the single "The Great Train Robbery", the latter recorded with New York dance producer Arthur Baker.
 Although these alienated much of their roots reggae following, Brutal was nominated for a Grammy and "The Great Train Robbery" gave them their second UK hit single, reaching number 62.
 The band began to disintegrate; their next album with Jammy was started but never completed, they stopped working with Sly and Robbie, and Jones left the band due to ill health (she died in 1990 from cancer).
 Her replacement was Janet "Olafunke" Reid, and the group returned in 1987 with the Positive album.
 Reid was unable to obtain a US visa, and unable to tour, left the band, followed shortly by Olafunke.

 Black Uhuru, now reduced to Simpson alone, had been booked to play at an awards ceremony in California, which coincidentally had original Uhuru members Don Carlos and Garth Dennis on the bill, and they took the opportunity to reunite the original line-up for a performance at the event, and decided to continue afterwards.
-The Now album followed in 1991, and was also nominated for a Grammy.
+The Now album followed in 1991, and was also nominated for a Grammy Award.
 In 1996 the group fragmented again, with Simpson leaving to tour Europe with dub poet Yasus Afari, under the name Black Uhuru, while Carlos and Dennis also toured the US under the same name.
 A legal battle over the name followed, won by Simpson in 1997.
-Carlos resumed his solo career, while Simpson formed a new line-up of Black Uhuru with Andrew Bees and Jennifer Connally.
-Only two albums, Unification and Dynasty, were released before Bees went back to pursue his solo career in 2003.
+Carlos resumed his solo career, while Simpson formed a new line-up of Black Uhuru with Andrew Bees and Jennifer Connolly.
+Only one album Unification ensued and then the band interchange in 1999 which introduced Kaye Starh as the new background vocalist at D Bus Negril.
+She was signed exclusively for in studio and live performances.
+The band went on a European tour billed as Black Uhuru featuring Sly and Robbie in the summer of 2000.
+Black Uhuru with Duckie Simpson, Kaye Starh and Andrew Bees promoted the Unification album and the tour was also an introduction of Kaye Starh to the international reggae music scene.

+In 2001, the Dynasty album was released with Duckie Simpson, Andrew Bees and Pam Hall providing vocals and featuring Sly and Robbie again on drums and bass.
+Bees went back to pursue his solo career in 2003.

 In February 2004, it was announced in the Jamaican press that Simpson and Michael Rose had reunited under the name "Black Uhuru feat.
 Michael Rose".
-Together with a female backing singer named Kay Starr, they released a single, "Dollars", and performed at several concerts including "Western Consciousness 2004" on 28 April in Jamaica, of which a live video was released shortly thereafter.
+Together with the female background vocalist Kaye Starh they released a single, "Dollars", and performed at several concerts including "Western Consciousness 2004" on 28 April in Jamaica, of which a live video was released shortly thereafter.
 A new album was reported to be in progress, although it was never released.
 The group toured throughout Europe in 2006.